Institutional Review Board

 When a physician, professional staff member, or other researcher requests permission to conduct research at Cayuga Medical Center, the IRB carefully reviews the study guidelines, protocols, eligibility criteria, investigator qualifications and possible conflicts of interest.

-When studies are conducted in collaboration with our affiliated medical centers and universities (Roswell Park Cancer Institute or Cornell University, for example), they go through a similar process of approval with that institution’s IRB, in addition to our own review.
+When studies are conducted in collaboration with our affiliated medical centers and universities, they go through a similar process of approval with that institution’s IRB, in addition to our own review.

 Who is on the IRB?